notofonts/noto-docs/src/descriptions/NotoSansDeseret.md

-Noto Sans Deseret is a sanserif design for texts in the historical Deseret script.
+Noto Sans Deseret is a sans serif design for texts in the historical Deseret script.
 It has multiple weights, contains 85 glyphs, and supports 84 characters.